ShareApp/share/README.md

 - every time you will change CSS sprites, you should change generated filename ```cloudCode/cloud/views/manifest.ejs``` file

-### manifest.ejs updating for offline mode - if HTML, CSS,
+### manifest.ejs updating for offline mode - if HTML, CSS, has been changed

 - every time you will change any HTML/CSS/JS file, you should increment version in ```cloudCode/cloud/views/manifest.ejs``` file to refresh HTML5 Application Cache